ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise29/README.md

 ﻿# Exercise 29: Book collection

-This exercise illustrates the concept of a collection, which is a class that can store and use data of a certain type without revealing its internal representation of data to the user of the collection.
+This exercise illustrates the concept of a collection which is a class that can store and use data of a certain type without revealing its internal representation of data to the user of the collection.